anic17/anic17/README.md

 # What I am working on

 I'm currently working on <a style="text-decoration: none" href="https://github.com/anic17/Newtrodit">**Newtrodit**</a>, a console text editor written in C. Newtrodit 0.6 rc-1 is out, go try it!
 All feedback is appreciated.
-Nevertheless, don't forget to check out my <a href="https://anic17.github.io">other projects</a>!
+Nevertheless, be sure to check out my <a href="https://anic17.github.io">other projects</a>!
 My website gets new pages and contains everything you need to use my programs.

 # My GitHub stats